naoshibaikyu/superbuddn/epilogues/incorrect5.md

 Stella: You can wash the dishes you promised to wash about a week ago.

-Selena: *pulls out their phone* Nevermind.
+Selena: (pulls out her phone) Nevermind.

 %